biography

 Now…

-What is a Terrell Lamar picture?
-It begins with storytelling, having an intention, angles, composition, and layers, lightscapes, you know - the technical details, but ultimately, my pictures carry the essence of the subject and offer a strong visual identity.
-My pictures evoke, at least I intend for them to, a visual conversation between you and me, and afterward, you may say that my picture is a type of currency for meaningful exchange.
+Expressing such an intention, also through angles, composition and layers, lightscapes, you know - the minutiae - my work carries the essence of the subject and offers a strong visual identity.
+My photographs evoke, at least I intend for them to, a visual conversation between you and the image, whereby the image serves as type of currency for meaningful exchange.

 I am an artist who uses a camera as a paintbrush, that’s really it.
 And what motivates me is my love for creative expression.
 I love portraiture so you may call me a portraitist.
 I enjoy working with people and creating intimate pictures that allow the subject to speak without words.
 I love interesting landscapes; abstract photography; street and documentary photography, and any other type of photography where I can create what’s in my mind’s eye.
-But stripped of any categories, labels, or type of photographer and artist, I just someone who loves to create and tell stories.
+But stripped of any categories, labels, or type of photographer and artist, I am someone who loves to create and tell stories.

 Parenthetically, I encourage you to click here and explore my books (written under my nom de plume Ba’Khu Olorun).